Pronunciation is one of the hardest things to learn. In this article, we will explain to you how to speak with a proper British accent!

 Use British slang

-Using British slang words will help you sound more native.
+Using British slang words will help you sound more native when you practise speaking British English.

 However, don’t forget that British slang and American slang are very different.
 Be careful as some terms can have drastically different meanings depending on which side of the pond you are!